koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/rest-apis.md

 sidebar_label: REST APIs
 ---

+import Tooltip from "@site/src/components/tooltip";

 # REST APIs

 [Express](https://expressjs.com/) is the most popular node web framework, which also serves as an underlying library for other popular node web frameworks.
 It offers mechanisms for:

 - Write handlers for requests using various HTTP verbs at different URL paths/routes.
 - Establish standard web application settings, such as the port to use for connection and the location of templates used for response rendering.
-- Add additional request processing "middleware" at any point within the request handling pipeline.
+- Add additional request processing <Tooltip text="middleware"/> at any point within the request handling pipeline.

 The namespace object provides an `app` method for the configuration of an Express app.